GENIE-MC-Community/GENIESupport/README.md

 system.
 If you find cryptic error messages associated with libtool and autoconf while attempting to build log4cpp, you may chose to try make in place of gmake.

+# To-Do

+Build support is included for LHAPDF 6, but installation flags are not exposed yet.
+We need to settle on a new PDF set first.